No pristine altar cloths here.

 Rushed bedtime prayers, “Don’t forget your last wee!”

-I probably need a confessional, but there’s only the spot on the couch where we two sit
+I probably need a confessional, but there’s only the spot where we two sit

 Oh, and the teenager by the Christmas tree,